Curious about this coaching thing?

 Simply put, because you desire change.
 You either have an ideal you want to achieve or a pain you want to relieve.
 Maybe you are engaged and want to be proactive about creating a great marriage.
 Or you're a new parent who wants to instill certain values into your children.
 Or perhaps you’ve been married a while and need to reset some patterns that aren't working very well.
 The quality of our relationships affects every area of our lives; it is worth our investment to learn new ways of interacting with those around us.
 While healthy relationships are my passion, I have coached people through various other goals.
 Feel free to contact me for a free consultation!

-What is a "consultation" and how committed am I after having one?
+What is a "consultation" and what happens after I have one?

 A consultation is a free phone conversation between you and me in which we briefly discuss your situation and the goals you are looking to achieve.
 I also answer any initial questions you may have about me or the process.
 At the end of the call, we make a mutual decision about whether to move forward together or not.
 If I believe that coaching is not the best means to the end you desire, or if your situation is outside the scope of my abilities, I will attempt to direct you to a more appropriate resource.
 In short, you are not committed until you decide to be.